Recent: Culture_1

 [Washington, United Kingdom.
 04.09.23 - 30.09.23]

-The 40th Anniversary of the Miners’ Strike 84/85 is this year.
-The strike ripped industries from local communities and pulled Britain apart.
-It’s a topic that holds great importance, so to see it represented sensitively in the public domain is vital.
-We cannot sing the praises of Sunderland-based photographer, Andy Martin enough, the care and dedication he brings to his work, who was the brainchild of Coal Face.
-The exhibition explored the identity of Washington through the perspective of ex-miners which took place in ‘F’ Pit throughout Heritage Open Days 2023, documented by his tintype portraiture and film photography.
-Biographies and collective pieces were created by writer, Dr Louise Powell through a series of sittings.
+We cannot sing the praises of Sunderland-based photographer Andy Martin enough through the care and dedication he brings to his work.
+He is the brainchild of Coal Face – an exhibition that explored the identity of Washington through the perspective of ex-miners in ‘F’ Pit throughout Heritage Open Days 2023, documented by his tintype portraiture and film photography.
+In addition, writer Dr Louise Powell created biographies and collective pieces through a series of sittings.
 It captured the last generation’s memories of an operational pit and a sense of belonging while villages had new towns imposed on top.

 The Visitors (Louisiana Museum)